qualisys/qualisys_drone_sdk/README.md

 # Contributing

 The auto-generated documentation needs to be rebuilt using [pdoc3](https://pdoc3.github.io/) following code contributions.
-To generate the documentation files and place them correctly into the `docs/` folder that is served to the web, use the commands in Windows:
+To re-generate the documentation files and place them correctly into the `docs/` folder that is served to the web, use the commands in Windows:

+    del docs\*
-    pdoc qfly --html --force --output-dir docs
+    pdoc qfly --html --output-dir docs
     move .\docs\qfly\* .\docs\